 The Harvard License Agreement requires the Company to pay Harvard an upfront fee, reimbursements for expenses that Harvard incurred in connection with the licensed patents, royalties on net sales and several milestone payments contingent upon the achievement of certain product development and commercialization milestones.
 The Harvard License Agreement will continue in full force and effect until the expiration of the last-to-expire valid claim of the licensed patents.
-As of June 30, 2020, the company achieved the three development milestones.
+As of September 30, 2020, the company achieved the three development milestones.
 The Company continues to evaluate the likelihood that the other milestones will be achieved on a quarterly basis.

-The Company's total payment obligation under the Collaboration Agreement and the License Agreement is \$7.2 million, some of which is subject to a minimum funding commitment under applicable circumstances as indicated above.
+The Company's total payment obligation under the Collaboration Agreement and the License Agreement is \$7.2 million on the date the agreement were signed, some of which is subject to a minimum funding commitment under applicable circumstances as indicated above.

-The Company has recorded expenses in the amount of \$202 thousand and \$424 thousand which are part of the total payment obligation indicated above, as research and development expenses related to the License Agreement and to the Collaboration Agreement for the three and six months ended June 30, 2020, respectively.
+The Company has recorded expenses in the amount of \$175 thousand and \$599 thousand which are part of the total payment obligation indicated above, as research and development expenses related to the License Agreement and to the Collaboration Agreement for the three and nine months ended September 30, 2020, respectively.
 No withholding tax was deducted from the Company's payments to Harvard in respect of the Collaboration Agreement and the License Agreement since this is not taxable income in Israel in accordance with Section 170 of the Israel Income Tax Ordinance 1961-5721.

-NOTE 8:- SHAREHOLDERS' EQUITY
+NOTE 8:-SHAREHOLDERS' EQUITY